5 Examples Of Conduction Convection And Radiation

 Q: Can conduction occur in a vacuum?

-A: No. Conduction requires direct contact between particles to transfer heat.
+A: No. On top of that, conduction requires direct contact between particles to transfer heat.
 A vacuum lacks particles for this transfer to occur.

 Q: Is convection only possible with fluids?